kawasakizx10rr/HydroController/PCB/ReadMe.txt

 This new PCB (issue 9) has not yet been tested as the design was only created 3 days ago.
 But i will have the new PCBs in April and update this file once they have been tested.
+See the Hydro Iss8 to Iss9 changes document for the changes that have been made.